 Make sure to get the other driver’s name and insurance information.
 The other driver may request personal information such as your home address, phone number and driver’s license number, but given the risk of identity theft, the National Association of Insurance Commissioners now advises that you only provide what is required by state law.
 In nearly all cases that means only the information on your insurance card:

 - Your full name

 - Policy number

 - The phone number for your insurance company

 If the other driver insists on your providing more information, remain calm and wait for the police to arrive.
 Again, small talk may help.

-While it’s always wise to follow our accident checklist above, if damage is minor and both driver's insurance companies agree, calling the police might not be necessary.
+While it’s always wise to follow as much of our accident checklist above as possible, if damage is minor, and your insurance companies agree, calling the police might not be necessary.
 But you should only agree not to call the police if all of the following are true:

 - No one is injured